Throughout history gemstones have been coveted not just for their beauty, but also to show wealth and prosperity.

 Poudretteite - $3,000/carat

-A very rare soft pink gemstone that was only discovered in 1987 in Quebec, Canada.
+Poudretteite is a very rare soft pink gemstone that was only discovered in 1987 in Quebec, Canada.
+However, most of the found material was of very poor quality and mostly of interest to mineralogists.

 Gemstone quality poudretteite only started to show up on the market in the early 2000′s, when a few specimens were found in Mogok, Burma.